 A French novelist who tortured sentences into perfection, defining literary realism with the scandalous tragedy of 'Madame Bovary.'

-Gustave Flaubert approached writing as a form of ascetic suffering, famously spending days agonizing over the rhythm of a single paragraph.
-Born into a family of doctors in Rouen, he initially studied law before a nervous breakdown led him to dedicate his life to literature.
-He was a man of private means, which allowed him the luxury of a painstaking, almost obsessive creative process.
-His first published novel, 'Madame Bovary,' caused an immediate sensation and a public obscenity trial for its unflinching portrait of a provincial doctor's wife and her destructive romantic fantasies.
-Flaubert's doctrine of 'le mot juste'—the perfectly precise word—and his commitment to authorial impartiality elevated the novel's form, influencing generations of writers from Maupassant to modernism.
-He lived a reclusive life, his later works like 'Sentimental Education' meeting with public indifference, but his relentless pursuit of stylistic purity cemented his place as a cornerstone of modern fiction.
+Gustave Flaubert spent days agonizing over the rhythm of a single paragraph.
+Born into a family of doctors in Rouen, he studied law before a nervous breakdown led him to dedicate his life to literature.
+Private means allowed him an obsessive creative process.
+His first published novel, 'Madame Bovary,' caused a sensation and an obscenity trial for its unflinching portrait of a provincial doctor's wife and her destructive fantasies.
+Flaubert's doctrine of 'le mot juste'—the perfectly precise word—and his commitment to authorial impartiality elevated the novel's form, influencing writers from Maupassant to modernism.
+He lived reclusively; later works like 'Sentimental Education' met public indifference.
+His relentless pursuit of stylistic purity made him a cornerstone of modern fiction.

 The biggest hits of 1821